patri9ck/patri9ck.github.io/a2ln/index.md

 **Android 2 Linux Notifications** (**A2LN**) is a way to display your Android phone notifications on your Linux computer.

-It consists of an app on your phone and a server on your computer which communicate securely over LAN.
+It consists of an app on your phone and a server on your computer which feature encryption, authentication, many customimzation options and a way to run a custom shell command whenever a notification arrives.
+That makes it very flexible and suitable for many case.

 ## Getting Started
 - [Server Installation](server.md)